ispirovjr/Thesis-Project-Cosmic-Web/README.md

 # Thesis-Project-Cosmic-Web

-This is a repo I will be using to store and share my bachelor thesis project code.
+This is a repository I will be using to store and share my bachelor thesis project code.

 ## Problem Definition
-Within cosmology the most used method for distance determination is redshift measurements, assuming the expansion of the universe is the primary cause of redshift.
+Within cosmology the most used method for distance determination is measuring the redshift to galaxies, assuming the expansion of the universe is the primary cause of the redshift.
 In reality, however that is not the case.
 Objects have velocity relative to the expanding universe and this is especially prevolent near massive objects, such as galaxy clusters, where the viral velocity can 'project' the objects in redshift space.
 This can lead to incredably wrong measurements that go against the Copernican princile such as the fingers of God.
 Resolving these errors is highly nontrivial and vital to understand the true structures in the universe.
 This can be shown via redshift distortions as shown in notebooks Initial and Secondary tasks.

 ## Solution and Project